An honest review of Teachable from a Teachable Expert (Updated Sep 2025).

 Introduction

 Teachable is one of the most popular platforms for creating and selling online courses.
-Whether you’re an educator, coach, or entrepreneur, it provides a comprehensive set of tools to help you launch and manage your courses with ease.
+Whether you’re an educator, coach, or an entrepreneur, it provides a comprehensive set of tools to help you launch and manage your courses with ease.

 But no platform is perfect.
 While Teachable excels in many areas, there are some aspects—particularly around customization and documentation—that can be frustrating.
 In this review, I’ll break down the platform’s key features, my experience working with it, and where I think it could be improved.